mattsankner/micrograd/README.md

 - Elements of a neural network from neuron to multi-layer perceptron
 - The flow of training a neural network -> forward pass, backward pass, gradient descent, optimization
 - Common issues
-- A challenge at the end
+- Build a binary classifier that uses micrograd at the end

-## Notebooks
+## Notebooks (Meant to be completed in order)

 ### Notebook 1: Derivatives
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mattsankner/micrograd/blob/main/mg1_derivatives.ipynb)